adhocteam/ca-alert/README.md

 - [x] Member(s) of the team have experience using automated testing frameworks
 - [x] Member(s) of the team have experience with modern development and operations (DevOps) techniques like continuous integration and continuous deployment
 - [x] Member(s) of the team have experience securing digital services
-- [ ] A Federal contracting officer is on the internal team if a third party will be used for development work
+- [ ] A Federal contracting officer is on the internal team if a third party will be used for development work *NA*
-- [ ] A Federal budget officer is on the internal team or is a partner
+- [ ] A Federal budget officer is on the internal team or is a partner *NA*
-- [ ] The appropriate privacy, civil liberties, and/or legal advisor for the department or agency is a partner
+- [ ] The appropriate privacy, civil liberties, and/or legal advisor for the department or agency is a partner *NA*

 #### Notes